-Cliffside was the premier project of the Arboretum at Fort Williams Park.
-Its visibility along the north end of the Cliff Walk, exposure to onshore winds and salt-spray, and extreme level of infestation by invasive plants made it an ideal location to demonstrate the vision of the Arboretum.
+Cliffside was the premier project of the Ecology Project at Fort Williams Park.
+Its visibility along the north end of the Cliff Walk, exposure to onshore winds and salt-spray, and extreme level of infestation by invasive plants made it an ideal location to demonstrate the vision of the Project.
 In fall, 2010, the initial clearing by volunteers of invasive vines and shrubs exposed beautiful native trees and ledge outcrops, and opened awe-inspiring views of Casco Bay.

 After a more thorough removal of invasive plants in 2011, pathways and steps were added to improve access, boulders were installed to delineate gathering spaces and overlooks, stone walls were built to retain the hillside and provide seating, and the center of the site was gently terraced to provide an intimate grassy amphitheater with a flagstone stage.
 Dozens of species of native and other beneficial trees and shrubs were planted, showcasing their ornamental potential in the landscape while providing habitat for many species of pollinators and birds.

 - Ammunition Magazine (1873): Built as part of an uncompleted battery, Ammunition Magazine is fully intact but buried under a hill to the left of a stone staircase leading up from the sidewalk.

 - Mining Casemate (1891 / 1903 / 1944): Built into the side of the cliff on the south side of Ship Cove, the purpose of Magazine Casemate was to control electric submarine mines in the main channels into Portland.
 It was used for local Civil Defense into the 1990s.
 Seen in front of the bottom of the steps are remains of the concrete mine tramway (with steel rails to the right).